-The Windows 8 File History Service (fhsvs) gave birth to new forensic i.e. Windows 8 File History Forensics.
-It defends user inherited System Libraries such as documents, videos, contacts, favorites and pictures from accidental damage by creating a replica of them to a new backup location.
+The Windows 8 File History Service (fhsvs) gave birth to new forensics i.e. Windows 8 File History Forensics.
+It defends user inherited System Libraries such as documents, videos, contacts, favourites and pictures from accidental damage by creating a replica of them in a new backup location.
 By default, this attribute is OFF and to create a backup of user accomplishments, it needs to be turned ON.
-As a Forensicator, it is essential to recognize that the File History Service creates an abundant artifact on the desktop and selected backup location.
+As a Forensicator, it is essential to recognize that the File History Service creates an abundant artefact on the desktop and selected backup location.

 Windows 8 File History Forensics

 Under the option of Contol Panel > System & Security > Advanced Setting user can make the changes in the file history of Windows 8.
-Settings show that it saves all the copies of files in every hour, Size of Offline cache is 5% of the disk space and the keep saved versions is forever by default.
+Settings show that it saves all the copies of files every hour, the Size of the Offline cache is 5% of the disk space and the keep saved versions are forever by default.

 Location of File History Service (fhsvs): Task Manager > Services >fhsvs

 Location of Log Files (fhcfg.dll, fhcpl.dll, fhsvcctl.dll): Computer >Local Disk C > Windows > System 32

 During the time of the investigation, Forensicator can extract the crucial artefacts from the File History dossier and Registry key.
 The File History comprises two folders; Configuration Folder and Data Folder.
 In configuration folder Catalog#. edb and Config# files were created at the time of backup.
 The location of File History in Windows 8: –

 For Windows 8 registry analysis, the File History option should be turned ON.
 In Windows 8 File History folder is created in registry key at the location: –

 HKEY_CURRENT_USER > Software > Microsoft > Windows > CurrentVersion > FileHistory